In order to have the most fun on the slopes you’re going to need quality equipment – this is definitely true for what’s on your feet.

 DC Scendent Snowboard Boot

-The last boot you saw were for beginners to mellow intermediates – the DC Scendent’s is for a completely different class of riders.
+The last boots you saw were for beginners to mellow intermediates – the DC Scendent’s is for a completely different class of riders.
 This boot is made for people that are very confident in their abilities and crave performance/speed.

 I wouldn’t even buy these boots if you’re an intermediate.
 You need to be pretty advanced to rock these.
 Also, they’re not really made for the park either and best suited for on trail and off trail riding.
 This is because they’re ultra stiff which enables for more speed and precise turning/carving.